Aviation author & outsize aircraft historian

 After their success James Dole, the pineapple guy, offered $25,000 for the first civilian crew to fly non-stop from the U.S. to Honolulu.
 The offer brought out every barnstormer and daredevil who could get an aircraft to Oakland.
 On 16 August 1927 the group of overloaded poorly maintained aircraft took off for the big race to Honolulu.
 Ten of the aviators died in crashes then two Army aviators died in a crash searching for the participants in the ocean.
 The event was a disaster, and the nation was in shock.
 It was declared that commercial flights to Hawaii were too dangerous and not possible.

 Juan Trippe of Pan American was not deterred from his dream of commercial service across the Pacific and to the Philippines.
 The government even told Trippe that they would declare such an air service too dangerous to help him save face for Pan American.
-Trippe pressed on and, in March 1935, a Pan Am Sikorsky S-42 Clipper left San Francisco under the command of Captain Ed Musick.
+Trippe pressed on and, in March 1935, a Pan Am Sikorsky S-42 Clipper left San Francisco under the command of Captain Edwin C. Musick.
 The navigator was none other than Fred Noonan.
 The flight was a success, and after 18.5 hours, they landed in Honolulu.

 Pan Am first landing at Honolulu.
 Fred Noonan center right